etienne0x7C1/esp32-toolkit-lib/README.md

 - from now on, it won't be necessary to use serial to update firmware, which can be uploaded directly to the board using OTA updater available at: `http://<board IP>/update`

+- A custom firmware available in examples, can be built by linking main.cpp to the chosen firmware source file.

 ## Key features and embedded libraries
 The lib makes use of the following libs: